 JBCN School Blog

-Best Guide On How To Use Social Media Effectively For Students in 2018
+How To Use Social Media Effectively For Students

 For the past decade, social media has been touted as a platform for youngsters to congregate online and interact socially as if they were in person, regardless of their distance from each other.
 There are likely teens out there who do not know of many other uses of the Internet other than their favourite social media platform.